miyu-ch/miyuchan-documentation/docs/configuration.md

 if perfectly executed, you should get a message like this:
 ![Configuration message](assets/first_configuration_panel.png)

-Do as the message says and re-do the commande once more, and you will eventually get a message like this
+Do as the message says, and you will eventually get a message like this
 ![Configuration panel](assets/configuration_panel.png)

 > [!NOTE]